 Psychotherapy can be a difficult process and it is not unusual to feel angry and upset at times about what happens in therapy.
 Questions or concerns about the treatment you receive should first be raised with your therapist.
 Exploring your thoughts and feelings, even when they are negative, is an important part of the treatment process.
 If, after discussing the issues with your therapist, you are still not satisfied, you have several options.
 You may seek a second opinion concerning your treatment.
 Another approach is to end treatment with your therapist and to switch to a new clinician.
 Competent therapists recognize and accept that they will be able to serve the needs of some patients better than others.

 Psychotherapists are responsible for adhering to a code of ethical practice which includes the maintenance of high standards of professional skill and knowledge and the prohibition of practices which exploit the therapeutic relationship.
-Ethical standards specifically prohibit your therapist from using his or her relationship with you for personal advantage, accepting costly gifts from you, being involved in financial or business projects with you, developing a social friendship with you, and engaging in a sexual relationship with you.
+Ethical standards specifically prohibit your therapist from using his or her relationship with you for personal advantage, accepting costly gifts from you, being involved in financial or business projects with you or those close to you, developing a social friendship with you, "friending" you on Facebook or other social media and engaging in a sexual relationship with you.